🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Base layer: Black tablecloth or runner.
 If you’re worried about lint, go for linen or cotton blends.

-• Plates + flatware: Matte black plates with gold cutlery are a chic power couple.
+• Plates plus flatware: Matte black plates with gold cutlery are a chic power couple.

 • Centerpiece: Low arrangement of dark greenery, black candles, and a few black glass ornaments.

-• Place cards: Black cardstock + gold pen = classy and extremely easy.
+• Place cards: Black cardstock plus a gold pen is classy and extremely easy.

 5. Ornaments In Deep Tones And Luxe Finishes